-- What factors do you consider in determining the sequencing of activities and materials? - What needs to be done to the materials to make them appropriate and effective?

-1 hr Part B Group Work

-Work in small groups according to the target audience of your training session.
+Activity 4 cont'd How do you determine appropriateness of techniques and materials for your target audience? • What needs to be done to the materials to make them appropriate and effective?
+1 hr Part B Group Work Work in small groups according to the target audience of your training session.
 Decide on the training techniques and activities which would be most effective for the training session you are designing.
 Use Worksheet 14 to record the results of your discussion.
-Refer to Reference Sheets 12 and 13 for more information.

-Each group will then present their plan to the other groups in Part C.

-1 hrPart C Group PresentationsEach group presents the techniques and activities they have selected for their training session.
+Each group will then present their plan to the other groups in Part C .
+1 hr Part C Group Presentations Each group presents the techniques and activities they have selected for their training session.